Optimising your PC for audio on Windows 10

 2. Disable system sounds

-System sounds can interrupt audio.
+System sounds can interrupt audio applications.
 Ensure that they are disabled by doing the following:

 - Go to control panel and select "Sound"